-TRESemme Celebrity Stylist Tyler Laswell suggests working in a small amount of mousse onto your roots before you pull your hair up because your natural oils and sweat will soften the mousse creating the perfect combo for your post-workout blowout.
-(Tyler prefers TRESemmé Beauty-Full Volume Mousse or TRESemmé 24 Hour Body Foaming Mousse.)
+Celebrity stylist Tyler Laswell suggests working in a small amount of mousse onto your roots before you pull your hair up because your natural oils and sweat will soften the mousse creating the perfect combo for your post-workout blowout.
+Tyler prefers TRESemmé Beauty-Full Volume Mousse or TRESemmé 24 Hour Body Foaming Mousse.

-Your workout is the perfect time to embrace the top-knot, according to Laswell; “Wearing your hair in a high, tight bun during your sweat session will keep your mid-lengths and ends off of your sweaty shoulders and neck which will preserve your texture and shorten the amount of time that your blowout will take, since your roots will be the only thing that need to be dried.”
+Your workout is the perfect time to embrace the topknot, according to Tyler.
+“Wearing your hair in a high, tight bun during your sweat session will keep your mid-lengths and ends off of your sweaty shoulders and neck.
+This will preserve your texture and shorten the amount of time that your blowout will take because your roots will be the only thing that needs to be dried.”

-Of course dry shampoo is the holy-grail of hair products–especially for those post-workout hairstyles.
-According to Hughes, in order to properly apply the product, you should spray the dry shampoo on your roots in one-inch sections and activate with either a brush or your fingertips–giving your hair a good toss.
+Of course dry shampoo is the holy grail of hair products, especially for any post-workout hairstyle.
+According to Kevin, in order to properly apply the product, you should spray the dry shampoo on your roots in one-inch sections and activate it with either a brush or your fingertips, giving your hair a good toss.
 This ensures that the product moves around and will absorb as much oil as possible.

-Both Laswell and Hughes agree that instead of spending a bunch of time blowdrying your hair, you should swap out your blowdryer and round brush for a larger curling iron.
-Grab large sections of your hair and wrap them around the iron – this will increase shine and smooth any frizz.
+Both Tyler and Kevin agree that instead of spending a bunch of time blow drying your hair, you should swap out your blow dryer and round brush for a larger curling iron.
+Grab large sections of your hair and wrap them around the iron.
+This will increase shine and smooth any frizz.

-Laswell suggests Hot Tools’ Jumbo Sized Curling Iron.
+Tyler suggests Hot Tools Jumbo Size Curling Iron.

-Hughes also recommends using a texturizing spray if your ends are feeling a bit limp, he suggests using Moroccanoil’s Dry Texture Spray for tousled texture and volume.
+Kevin also recommends using a texturizing spray if your ends are feeling a bit limp.
+He suggests using Moroccanoil Dry Texture Spray for tousled texture and volume.